ZoinerTejada/hdinsight-docs/hdinsight-etl-at-scale.md

 Azure Data Factory is the platform for this kind of scenarios.
 It is a cloud-based data integration service that allows you to create data-driven workflows in the cloud for orchestrating and automating data movement and data transformation.
 Using Azure Data Factory, you can create and schedule data-driven workflows (called pipelines) that can ingest data from disparate data stores, process/transform the data by using compute services such as Azure HDInsight Hadoop, Spark, Azure Data Lake Analytics, and Azure Machine Learning, and publish output data to data stores such as Azure SQL Data Warehouse for business intelligence (BI) applications to consume.

 For more information on Azure Data Factory, see the [documentation](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-introduction).

-TODO: Zoiner feedback request: Zoiner, should I have more diagrams?
-This is a lot of text.
-Should I link to more keywords?